-• Death of a bus owner
+- Death of a business owner

 - Retirement, resignation, or termination of a partner or shareholder

 - Long-term disability

 - Legal, personal, or financial problems

-After you've determined the "trigger events," you'll need to establish a purchase price.
+After you've determined the triggering events, you'll need to establish a purchase price.
 An independent business valuator can help you determine the fair market value of your business.
+Keep in mind that valuations may need to be updated periodically.